<Home/Articles/Off the beaten track in Japan

 The Noto Peninsula

-If it’s beautiful coastal scenery you are after, you’ll find it on the Noto Peninsula, which juts into the Japan Sea from the north coast of Japan’s main island, Honshu.
-Discover wild landscapes which lead from one picturesque village to another, many of which still make their living from fishing.
+If it’s beautiful coastal scenery you’re after, you’ll certainly find it on the Noto Peninsula, which juts into the Sea of Japan from the northern coast of Japan’s main island, Honshu.
+As you make your way from Hakui City in the south to Suzu City at the peninsula’s northernmost tip, you’ll discover wild landscapes that lead from one picturesque village to another.
+In many of these towns, a good deal of the residents still make their living from fishing, though agriculture — ranging from rice farming to raising beef cattle — is also important.

-It’s an authentic and peaceful region where you can explore hilly inland terrain on foot or by bike, or follow the flat coastal trails where you can marvel at rice terraces and spectacular coastal views.
-To round off your trip, choose fabulous local accommodation where you can experience the traditional life of the area, enjoy hot spring soaks, and dine on wonderful regional specialties.
+The Noto Peninsula is a rustic and peaceful region where you can explore hilly inland terrain on foot or by bike.
+Alternatively, you can follow the flat coastal trails and marvel at rice terraces and spectacular coastal views.
+To round off your trip, choose fabulous local accommodations where you can experience the traditional life of the area, enjoy hot spring soaks, and dine on wonderful regional specialties.
+If you’re traveling in winter, dishes centered around kobako-gani (female snow crab) are a must, but there’s an abundance of great seafood year-round.
+Noto beef, from local black wagyu cattle, is also delicious (not to mention renowned), and there are plenty of vegetable dishes for those who prefer to avoid meat and fish.

 The Diamond Route